Cardiovascular Risk Assessment: Making Sense of an Ever-Expanding Universe

 - McClelland RL, Jorgensen NW, Budoff M, et al. 10-Year coronary heart disease risk prediction using coronary artery calcium and traditional risk factors: derivation in the MESA (Multi-Ethnic Study of Atherosclerosis) with validation in the HNR (Heinz Nixdorf Recall) study and the DHS (Dallas Heart Study).
 J Am Coll Cardiol 2015;66:1643-53.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Anticoagulation Management and Atrial Fibrillation, Anticoagulation Management and Venothromboembolism, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Computed Tomography, Nuclear Imaging, Hypertension, Smoking
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Atrial Fibrillation, Anticoagulation Management and Venothromboembolism, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Computed Tomography, Nuclear Imaging, Hypertension, Smoking

 Keywords: Atherosclerosis, Atrial Fibrillation, Biological Assay, Blood Pressure, Blood Sedimentation, Cardiovascular Diseases, Cholesterol, HDL, Coronary Artery Disease, Diabetes Mellitus, Dyslipidemias, Electrocardiography, Fibrin Fibrinogen Degradation Products, Fibrinolysis, Heart Failure, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hypertension, Hypertrophy, Left Ventricular, Myocardial Infarction, Infarction, Life Style, Natriuretic Peptide, Brain, Obesity, Peptide Fragments, Primary Prevention, Renal Insufficiency, Risk Assessment, Risk Factors, Smoking, Stroke, Thrombosis, Tomography, Emission-Computed, Single-Photon, Tomography, X-Ray Computed, Troponin I, Troponin T, Venous Thromboembolism